Helsinki Chemicals Forum is rescheduled to 27.-28.4.2021

 Thursday 4 June 2020

 9:00-10:00 Opening Ceremony

-Keynote, Opening speech: Frans Timmermans, Vice president for the European Green Deal, tbc
+Keynote, Opening speech: Frans Timmermans, The First Vice-President of the European Commission, The European Green Deal, tbc

-Keynote: Jan Vapaavuori, The mayor of Helsinki, The climate neutral strategy of Helsinki
+Keynote: Jan Vapaavuori, Lord mayor of Helsinki, Helsinki – carbon neutral by 2035

 Keynote: Bjorn Hansen, Executive Director, ECHA, How a revised chemical strategy will fit in the green deal